microsoft/fluentui/apps/fabric-website/README.md

 # [Fabric website](https://dev.microsoft.com/fabric)

-**The official website for the UI Fabric project.**
+**The official website for the Fluent UI project.**

-UI Fabric is a collection of projects that represent the Fluent design language in code.
+Fluent UI is a collection of projects that represent the Fluent design language in code.
 This website helps document the components and styles that make up Fabric.

 ## Build the website